SocketMobile/capturesingleentryswift-ios/README.md

 **NOTE** The Socket Mobile RFID Reader/Writer uses Bluetooth Low Energy (BLE) and does not require or use External Accessory Framework, therefore it is not necessary when supporting only the Socket Mobile RFID Reader/Writer to add the `com.socketmobile.chs` in the supported external accessory protocol string.

 ## Prerequisites
-The Capture SDK uses CocoaPods.
+The CaptureSDK uses CocoaPods.
 If it needs to be installed, please check the [CocoaPods website](https://cocoapods.org/ "CocoaPods Homepage") for the most current instructions.

-The Socket Mobile Capture SDK is required in order to compile this sample.
+The Socket Mobile CaptureSDK is required in order to compile this sample.

 ## Documentation
-The Capture SDK documentation can be found [here](https://docs.socketmobile.com/capture/ios/en/latest/swift.html "Capture SDK documentation").
+The CaptureSDK documentation can be found [here](https://docs.socketmobile.com/capture/ios/en/latest/swift.html "CaptureSDK documentation").

 ## Installation
 The following steps show how to get and build this project.